Allwrightben/star-trek-battleships/README.md

 - The Board will be printed and the player will choose where to place their ships
 <br>
+- The computer will also randomly place thier ships

 ![Picture of how to place ships](documentation/placehips.PNG)